 When Anna started with Cornerstone in 2014, she had limited communication skills.
 She used a couple of modified signs, and made a few sounds, including “duh” and “sss” to communicate.
 Anna resorted to perseveration to gain attention from others, averaging 31.41 instances per day.
 Socially, she would play near peers, but never initiated interactions with them.
 If tasks were difficult for her, she was very quick to shut down and refuse to try to complete the task.
 She also needed assistance with daily living and self-help skills.
 Her skills fell in Level 1 of the VB-MAPP, and she started with 5 points on the VB-MAPP assessment.

 How Anna Has Improved

-To see a video of Anna’s progress on our youtube channel, click this link.
+To see a video of Anna’s progress back when she first started therapy on our youtube channel, click this link.